Import.io vs Apify: A comparison for 2026

 Apify pricing typically reflects platform usage, including Actor runs, compute time, proxy usage, storage, and additional services.
 While this model offers flexibility, total cost at scale depends on workflow complexity and the internal engineering time required to build, monitor, and maintain automation pipelines.

-Import.io operates on a managed delivery model where pricing reflects structured data outputs, monitoring, validation, and optional full operational ownership.
-For enterprise teams, this can provide greater cost predictability as the number of sources and markets increases.
+Import.io pricing spans two models: self-service platform subscriptions for teams that build and run their own extractions, and managed delivery pricing that reflects structured data outputs, monitoring, validation, and full operational ownership.
+For enterprise teams, this can provide greater cost predictability as the number of sources and markets increases, with the option to move between models as programs evolve.

 AI-assisted extraction, monitoring, and self-healing